Find Affordable College Courses

 Providence, RI

 Brown University did quite well in this year’s ranking of the most popular places for ecology, evolution and systematics biology students to get a master’s degree.
 It came in at #7 on the list.
-Located in the medium-sized city of Providence, Brown is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of Providence, Brown is a private not-for-profit school with a large student population.

 Of the 9 students majoring in ecology at Brown, 33% are male and 67% are female.